sravanthiRSAM/Berkley_ML_AI/README.md

 - Drivers with **friends** accept at **59.74%** vs. **43.39%** for those driving alone.
 - **Longer expiration** (1 day) yields **58.06%** acceptance vs. **42.91%** for 2-hour coupons.
 - The **best-case profile** (frequent visitor, morning, no urgent destination) achieves an **81.09%** acceptance rate, while the **worst case** (infrequent, going to work) is just **29.69%**.

-## Recommendations

-1. **Target existing customers**: Drivers who already frequent a business type are 2–3x more likely to accept coupons.
-Focus coupon delivery on known patrons.
-2. **Timing matters**: Deliver coffee house coupons in the morning, bar coupons in the evening.
-Match the coupon to the time when acceptance is naturally highest.
-3. **Consider the context**: Drivers heading to "no urgent place" are the most receptive.
-Avoid targeting drivers commuting to work with non-essential coupons.
-4. **Extend expiration windows**: 1-day expiration coupons consistently outperform 2-hour coupons across all types.
-5. **Demographic targeting**: Younger adults (21–30) without children in the car are the most coupon-receptive segment for both bars and coffee houses.

 ## Repository Structure